MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ### Add Route for Azure Stack

-The App Service on Azure Stack must be routable from the public Internet to let users access your application.
-If your Azure Stack is accessible from the Internet, make a note of the public-facing IP address or URL for the Azure Stack web app.
+The App Service on Azure Stack must be routable from the public internet to let users access your application.
+If your Azure Stack is accessible from the internet, make a note of the public-facing IP address or URL for the Azure Stack web app.

 If you're using an ASDK, you can [configure a static NAT mapping](../operator/azure-stack-create-vpn-connection-one-node.md#configure-the-nat-virtual-machine-on-each-azure-stack-development-kit-for-gateway-traversal) to expose App Service outside the virtual environment.

 ### Connect a web app in Azure to a hybrid network

-To provide connectivity between the web front-end in Azure and the SQL Server database in Azure Stack, the web app be connected to the hybrid network between Azure and Azure Stack.
+To provide connectivity between the web front-end in Azure and the SQL Server database in Azure Stack, the web app must be connected to the hybrid network between Azure and Azure Stack.
 To enable connectivity, you'll have to:

-- Configure point-to-site connectivity
+- Configure point-to-site connectivity.
-- Configure the web app
+- Configure the web app.
 - Modify the local network gateway in Azure Stack.

 ### Configure the Azure virtual network for point-to-site connectivity